 Rheumatologists are doctors who are experts in diagnosing and treating diseases that can affect joints and muscles, including infections such as Lyme disease.
 Primary care physicians and infectious disease doctors also diagnose and treat people with Lyme disease.

-The most accurate way to detect Lyme disease is with two blood tests.
-The first is an enzyme-linked immunosorbent assay (often referred to as ELISA).
-This test looks for certain antibodies (immune proteins) that are the immune system's response to the infection.
-The second test, a Western blot, confirms positive (abnormal) or borderline positive ELISA results.
+The most accurate way to detect Lyme disease is with a two-stage blood test.
+The first is a screening test called an enzyme-linked immunosorbent assay (often referred to as ELISA) that looks for certain antibodies (immune proteins) that are the immune system's response to the infection.
+This screening test is prone to false positive results, so a second test, a Western blot, is often done to confirm positive (abnormal) or borderline positive ELISA results.

 Sometimes, these lab tests are wrong.
 A person who does not have Lyme disease may have a false positive on a blood test, or someone who has Lyme disease may have a normal result, which is called a false negative.
 (A false negative is common in the early weeks of the infection, but at later stages is rare.)
 Therefore, only patients who show possible symptoms of the disease should get lab tests for Lyme disease.